Spanish irregular verbs: Irregular past participles

 Most of these verbs have derivatives with the same irregularity.
 For example, alongside volver → vuelto and poner → puesto, there are devolver → devuelto and componer → compuesto; alongside decir → dicho there is predecir → predicho (but note bendecir → bendecido, maldecir → maldecido are regular, though they also have the adjectival forms bendito and maldito).
-Similarly previsto, rehecho, descubierto, supuesto, etc. Solver is obsolete, but its derivatives absolver and resolver (absuelto, resuelto) are in common use.
-The participle of describir is descrito in some regions, but descripto in others.
+Solver is obsolete, but its derivatives absolver and resolver (absuelto, resuelto) are in common use.
+Likewise with premir and its derivatives comprimir, deprimir, imprimir, exprimir, oprimir, reprimir, and suprimir.
+The alternative form of escrito, escripto, is used in Argentina, Paraguay, and Uruguay; likewise with derivates of escribir, such as describir.

-There are three verbs that have both a regular and an irregular past participle.
+There are verbs that have both a regular and an irregular past participle.
 Both forms may be used when conjugating the compound tenses and the passive voice with the auxiliary verbs haber and ser, but the irregular form is generally the only one used as an adjective: